Spread the love

 Mablethorpe and Sutton-on-Sea are two of the most beloved coastal towns in Lincolnshire.
 They are located just a few miles apart, and they share a rich and fascinating history.
 In the 19th century, both towns developed as popular holiday resorts, and today they remain immensely popular with holidaymakers from all over the country.

-See also A Foodie's Guide to the Best Coastal Towns BC
+See also Exploring the British-Developed Coastal Towns

 Saltfleet